History of the Forts and Lighthouses of Salvador

 History of the Forts of Salvador de Bahia

 When the first Governor-General, Tomé de Souza, arrived in the old town of Porto da Barra in 1549, the site for the headquarters of the Portuguese colonial administration had already been chosen.
+Following orders from King João III, Tomé de Souza built the fortress town on the highest and most protected site, surrounded by almost impassable marshes and overlooking the entire Bay of All Saints.

-The first military defense built was a large rampart of mud and clay, sufficient against the arrows of the Indians.
+The Portuguese began setting up a defence system that would evolve until the 18th century.
+The first military defence built was a large rampart made of mud and mud, sufficient to withstand the arrows of the Indians.

-At the time, the line of defense, formed by the Forts of Santo Antônio da Barra, do Mar (today São Marcelo), Santo Alberto, Nossa Senhora do Mont Serrat and Itapagipe, and the battery of fortifications of Ribeira das Naus, was already structured enough to impress the invaders.
+At the beginning of the 17th century, the threat of a major foreign invasion led to an increase in the number of fortified positions in Salvador.
+The line of defence, formed by the Forts of Santo Antônio da Barra, do Mar (today São Marcelo), Santo Alberto, Nossa Senhora do Mont Serrat and Itapagipe, as well as the battery of fortifications at Ribeira das Naus, was already structured enough to impress the invaders.

-This allowed the city to repel, in 1638, the new attack of the powerful Dutch armada under the command of Prince Maurício de Nassau (who had already taken Recife); this victory broke the myth of Dutch invincibility and gave birth to the mystique of the Indomitable Salvador.
+With the reconquest of Salvador by the Portuguese and Spanish a year later, the defence system was revived and new forts were built, while others were restored and expanded.
+This allowed the city to repel, in 1638, a new attack by the powerful Dutch armada under the command of Prince Maurice of Nassau (who had already taken Recife).
+This victory shattered the myth of Dutch invincibility and gave rise to the mystique of the Indomitable Saviour.

 1. Chronology of the Construction of the Forts of Salvador